Which place is cheaper, Budapest or Berlin?

 The winter attracts plenty of travelers to both Berlin and Budapest.
 The museums, the shopping scene, and the cuisine are the main draw to Berlin this time of year.
 Furthermore, many travelers come to Budapest for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Budapest.
 It's quite cold in Berlin in the winter.
 In January, Berlin is generally much warmer than Budapest.
-Temperatures in Berlin average around -0°C (31°F), and Budapest stays around -1°C (31°F).
+Daily temperatures in Berlin average around -0°C (31°F), and Budapest fluctuates around -1°C (31°F).

 Berlin usually receives less sunshine than Budapest during winter.
-At this time of the year, Berlin gets 42 hours of sunny skies, while Budapest receives 61 hours of full sun.
+Berlin gets 42 hours of sunny skies, while Budapest receives 61 hours of full sun in the winter.

 In January, Berlin usually receives around the same amount of rain as Budapest.
-At this time of the year, Berlin gets 40 mm (1.6 in) of rain, while Budapest receives 42 mm (1.7 in) of rain.
+Berlin gets 40 mm (1.6 in) of rain, while Budapest receives 42 mm (1.7 in) of rain each month for the winter.

 The spring brings many poeple to Berlin as well as Budapest.
 Many travelers come to Berlin for the activities around the city.
 Additionally, many visitors come to Budapest in the spring for the activities around the city and the natural beauty.

 Berlin is cooler than Budapest in the spring.
-The temperature in Berlin is usually 9°C (47°F) in April, and Budapest stays around 12°C (53°F).
+The daily temperature in Berlin averages around 9°C (47°F) in April, and Budapest fluctuates around 12°C (53°F).

 In the spring, Berlin often gets less sunshine than Budapest.
 Berlin gets 160 hours of sunny skies this time of year, while Budapest receives 178 hours of full sun.